Understanding POS

 Advanced POS Features

-1. Suspend & Recall Transactions
+1. Suspend and Recall Transactions

 • Pause a sale and resume later (useful for incomplete purchases).